-The Sustained Therapeutic Effects of Percutaneous Tibial Nerve Stimulation (STEP) trial, an extension of the SUmiT study, included only responders from the PTNS group.
+The STEP trial, an extension of the SUmiT study, included only responders from the PTNS group.
 The purpose was to determine the threshold for maintenance therapy.
 Of the 60 PTNS group 13-week responders, 50 entered the extension study.
 Patients underwent a 14-week transitional protocol consisting of 2 treatments with a 14-day interval, 2 treatments with a 21-day interval, and then 1 treatment after another 28 days.
 Following this 14-week period, a personal treatment plan was developed for each patient.
-PTNS was delivered when patients reported that their symptoms increased.
+Percutaneous tibial nerve stimulation was delivered when patients reported that their symptoms increased.
 Between 6 and 36 months, patients received a median of 1.1 monthly PTNS treatments after the 14-week tapering period.
 Data were available on 34 patients at 24 months and on 29 patients at 36 months.
 In a per-protocol analysis, compared with baseline, 28 (97%) of 29 patients who completed the 36-month follow-up met the primary efficacy endpoint of moderate or marked improvement in overall bladder symptoms on the GRA.
 Also, compared with baseline, all voiding diary measures were significantly improved in this group of patients at every 6-month follow-up.

 Adverse events noted in the STEP study included 1 report of restricted vaginal opening with unknown relation to treatment and 2 mild bleeding events at the needle site in the same participant.
-Nine patients reported 11 mild adverse events with an unknown relation to treatment including vaginal bleeding, mild depression, shoulder pain, diarrhea, leg pain, stomach ache, pelvic pain, urinary tract infection, a pulling sensation in both feet, bladder pressure, and pinched nerve pain.
+Nine patients reported 11 mild adverse events with an unknown relation to treatment including vaginal bleeding, mild depression, shoulder pain, diarrhea, leg pain, stomachache, pelvic pain, UTI, a pulling sensation in both feet, bladder pressure, and pinched nerve pain.

 A limitation of the SUmiT trial was that the primary outcome (the GRA) is a single-item subjective measure.
 An additional limitation was that only short-term comparative data were available.
 And unlike medication that can be taken in the same manner on an ongoing basis, PTNS involves an initial 12-week course of treatment followed by maintenance therapy, which varies from the initial treatment course.
 To date, maintenance therapy has not been well defined.

-Tables 2 and 3 summarize the SUmiT RCT and STEP extension study.
+Tables 3 and 4 summarize the SUmiT RCT and STEP extension studies.